bonni208/Business_Ethics/Business_Ethics.md

 This captivating case serves as a catalyst for an engaging classroom debate in this most-popular class at Harvard, challenging the moral validity of utilitarianism and its doctrine that deems "the greatest good for the greatest number" as the ultimate ethical guideline.
 Join us as we explore this profound moral inquiry and grapple with the complexities of ethical decision-making.

+**Take notes on the videos as you watch.** They don't need to be super detailed, but be sure to capture the main terms and names that he mentions, as well as a few things you #notice and #wonder as you watch.
+1-2 pages should do it.
+Keep your notes in the same place that you established for this class in previous lessons.

 Watch: [Justice: What's The Right Thing To Do?
 Episode 01 and 02"](https://youtu.be/kBdfcR-8hEY?si=5FknB5kumG2kiipJ) (54 minutes)

 !?[Justice: What's The Right Thing To Do?
 Episode 01 and 02](https://youtu.be/kBdfcR-8hEY?si=5FknB5kumG2kiipJ)

 ###### ?
 02.02 | Review questions | Justice lectures episodes 01 and 02

 Test your understanding of the basics of the concepts Sandel brought up in this first and second lecture in his Justice series.
-It's better if you don't look up the answers on the internet, as this is supposed to challenge your brain (not your searching skills).
+It's better if you don't look up the answers on the internet, as this is supposed to challenge your brain (not your internet searching skills).
 If you get any question wrong, you can try, again, so do yourself (and your memory) a favor and allow the retrieval practice a chance to work.

 Michael Sandel played video clips from Shakespeare's Hamlet, Fear Factor, and The Simpsons to test John Stuart Mill's utilitarian theory.